Oatman, Arizona: History

 The name Oatman was chosen in honor of Olive Oatman, a young Illinois girl who was captured and enslaved by Indians, probably from the Tolkepayas tribe, during her pioneer family's massacre while on their journey westward in 1851.
 She was later sold or traded to the Mohave people, who adopted her and tattooed her face in the custom of the tribe.
 She was released in 1856 at Fort Yuma.

-In 1863, prospector Johnny Moss discovered gold in the Black Mountains and staked several claims, one named the Moss after himself and another after Olive Oatman, whose story was well known.
+In 1863, prospector John Thomas Moss discovered gold in the Black Mountains and staked several claims, one named the Moss after himself and another after Olive Oatman, whose story was well known.
 For the next half-century, mining waxed and waned in the remote district until new technology, reduced transportation costs, and new gold discoveries brought prosperity to Oatman in the early 20th century.
 The opening of the Tom Reed mine, followed by the discovery of a rich ore body in the nearby United Eastern Mining Company's property in 1915, brought one of the desert's last gold rushes.
-The boom of 1915–17 gave Oatman all the characters and characteristics of any gold rush boomtown.
-For about a decade, the mines of Oatman were among the largest gold producers in the American West.
+The boom of 1915–1917 gave Oatman all the characters and characteristics of any gold rush boomtown.
+For about one decade, the mines of Oatman were among the largest gold producers in the American West.

 In 1921, a fire burned down many of Oatman's smaller buildings, but spared the Oatman Hotel built in 1902.
 It remains the oldest two-story adobe structure in Mohave County and is a Mohave County historical landmark.
 One of the hotel's major attractions is a room designated as the suite where Clark Gable and Carole Lombard supposedly spent their honeymoon after their 1939 wedding in Kingman, Arizona.
 In actuality, Gable and Lombard returned directly to Los Angeles after their wedding for a press conference the next morning and did not take a honeymoon until much later in Baja California.